This post contains affiliate links that earn commissions for this website from qualifying purchases.

-Luke Skywalker is the obvious hero of Star Wars, so why do Han, Leia, and Darth Vader get all the attention?
+Luke Skywalker was the obvious hero of Star Wars: A New Hope so why did Han, Leia, and Darth Vader get all the attention?

 When I think about the characters from Star Wars, Luke is often the last one who comes to mind.
 It’s not that he’s utterly forgettable, but he doesn’t stand out from the crowd of characters who surround him, despite the fact that the story centers on him.
-The other characters easily overshadow him, even the characters whose roles are not as critical to the story.
+The other characters overshadow him, even the characters whose roles are not as critical to the story.

 All the characters from Star Wars are iconic, but some are more memorable than others.
 What can we learn from iconic characters, and how can we create unforgettable characters in our own stories?

 Plot vs. Characters

 Not all stories call for an iconic character.
 The Da Vinci Code has been criticized for its relatively uninteresting characters, but the story is not about the characters; it’s about an ancient conspiracy, a puzzle.
-The characters are supposed to take a backseat to the plot, and an iconic character might have distracted the reader from the story.
+The characters are supposed to take a backseat to the plot, and an iconic character might have distracted readers from the story.